bitst0rm-pub/Formatter/README.md

             // Formatter is able to detect and automatically set them for you.
             // However, if you do need to use a specific interpreter, you can provide the path.
             // Alternatively, you can set the basename as the interpreter name to search on
-            // PATH, similar to how it is done with the executable_path option.
+            // PATH, similar to how it is done with the "executable_path" option.
             "interpreter_path": ["${HOME}/example/path/to\\$my/java.exe"],

             // Path to the third-party plugin executable to process formatting.